SadmanSakibPantho/AB-Testing-Data-Analysis/README.md

 Since the primary objective of a retail ecommerce is to generate sales, so I will consider – _Primary KPI_: Conversion rate
 _Secondary KPI_: Average revenue per user
-Here, it is important to note that number of new sessions, bounce rate, conversion rate – these are discrete metrics.
+Here, it is important to note that number of repeat visits, bounce rate, conversion rate – these are discrete metrics.
 For example, conversion rate denotes two possible outcomes – the session either converted into a sale, or it did not.
 Similarly, bounce rate denotes two possible outcomes – the session bounced after single-page view, or it did not.
 On the other hand, KPIs such as average session duration, average revenue per session, average order value, average revenue per user – these are continuous metrics.
 Such metrics cannot denote any binary outcome like discrete metrics.
 Chi Square test is a better fit for analyzing discrete data compared to T-Test.
 It is also better than the Fisher’s exact test since the sample size here is relatively large (n = 83).
 On the other hand, T-Test is a good fit for samples or population that are normally distributed.
 A preliminary visualization showed that although skewed to a degree, average session duration, average revenue per session, average order value, average revenue per user - are all relatively normally distributed.
 Please check the Appendix A to see the visualizations.